As a kid, I always found myself watching a show called "BBC Rogue Traders”.

 The host of the show, Matt Allwright, would track down and confront dishonest tradesman during the climax of their scams.

-It always amazed me to see the complete lack of feeling and consideration toward their victims - often leaving elderly people in serious amounts of debt.
+The complete lack of feeling and consideration toward their victims always amazed me - often leaving elderly people in serious amounts of debt.
+(Not my amazement... the rouges.)

 In this post, I’m going to show you how to protect yourself as a freelancer on Upwork (and similar platforms) and avoid the most common scams.